What Determines the Best Car Subwoofers? A Comparison

 Increased Subwoofer Performance and Subwoofer Lifespan Through IDHS or Inductive Damping Heat Sink

-IDHS increases your subwoofers sound and lifespan.
+IDHS increases your subwoofer lifespan and improves sound quality.

 How To Test a Car Subwoofer